naysawn/naysawn.github.io/_posts/2012-09-27-some-suggestions-for-improving-startup-weekend.md

 ### Some Suggestions

-Having said that, I am still uncertain about the purpose of startup weekend as it didn&#8217;t seem to do one thing particularly well.
-It wasn&#8217;t a great networking or education event, nor was it a great event to actually build something** **which solves a real problem.
+Having said that, I am still uncertain about the purpose of startup weekend as it didn't seem to do one thing particularly well.
+It wasn't a great networking or education event, nor was it a great event to actually build something** **which solves a real problem.
 I would suggest the following improvements:

 #### Prescribe a methodology for building startups and judge teams according to it:

 While the jury is still out on whether there is a right way to build a startup or not, it seems odd to create an educational event, which does not have a philosophy on how to do it best.
 YCombinator certainly has a philosophy and Paul Graham will argue with you if you are doing it incorrectly.
-Shouldn&#8217;t there be some fundamentals in which all the mentors for the event would agree upon + the judges judge you on?
+Shouldn't there be some fundamentals in which all the mentors for the event would agree upon + the judges judge you on?

-The [FAQ of Startup Weekend][3] states that you will be judged for the following: 1 &#8211; Business Model 2 &#8211; Customer Validation and 3 &#8211; Execution, but the team that won in the event was an app to broadcast people singing in the shower.
-It seems like if there really is a methodology, it isn&#8217;t being followed from city to city.
+The [FAQ of Startup Weekend][3] states that you will be judged for the following: 1 - Business Model 2 - Customer Validation and 3 - Execution, but the team that won in the event was an app to broadcast people singing in the shower.
+It seems like if there really is a methodology, it isn't being followed from city to city.

 #### Work on ideas that have been vetted: